 Law is our tutor >> It shows our need for

-Jesus – Once Paul gives his metaphor about the death
+– Once Paul gives his metaphor about

-breaking the first commandment, “You shall put on other gods before
+people; He sees it as the worship of other gods, which breaks the first commandment, “You shall put on other gods before

 (168b) Works of the devil